Locations

 Considerations:

-Plan your Azure deployment to use those (e.g., if you have 20 Windows Server Datacenter licenses with SA, you can cover 40 CPUs in Azure with AHB—deploy up to that with AHB applied).
+Plan your Azure deployment to utilize those (e.g., if you have 20 Windows Server Datacenter licenses with SA, you can cover up to 40 CPUs in Azure with AHB—deploy up to that limit with AHB applied).
 Include any needed SA true-ups in your renewal to cover planned AHB usage.

-Also, coordinate with your technical teams to implement cost-saving best practices: right-size VMs (choose appropriate VM sizes so you’re not over-provisioning CPU/RAM), schedule non-production VMs to shut down after hours, and clean up unused resources (orphaned storage, old snapshots, etc.).
+Also, coordinate with your technical teams to implement cost-saving best practices, such as right-sizing VMs (choosing appropriate VM sizes to avoid over-provisioning CPU/RAM), scheduling non-production VMs to shut down after hours, and cleaning up unused resources (orphaned storage, old snapshots, etc.).
 These operational tactics complement the licensing benefits to reduce Azure spend.

 Impact: